mjbommar / scotus-predict-v2Links

 - Another next-generation event coding platform.☆76Updated 6 years ago

-- Python tools for text☆16Updated 5 years ago
+- Python module for bibliographic network analysis.☆87Updated 4 years ago

 - Helpful resources for learning R☆25Updated 5 years ago